 I have a background in art and you think I could make a good pin?
 Ha!
 That just goes to show you, no matter who you are or what talents you have pretty pinnable pins take some work.

-What makes a pin pretty and pinnable?
+What makes a pin pretty and pinnable for your Pinterest strategy?
 I’m glad you asked.
 Pinterest likes a 2:3 ratio.
-Basically that means pins should be rectangular.
-You don’t want super long rectangles because those super long pins can get truncated.
+Basically, that means pins should be rectangular.
+You don’t want super-long rectangles because those super long pins can get truncated.
 You don’t want to spend all kinds of work on a pin just to have half of it cut off.

-The perfect size pin right now in 2019 is 600 x 900 px.
-However you can play around with some longer pins like 600 x 1290 px.
+The perfect size pin right now in 2020 is 600 x 900 px.
+However, you can play around with some longer pins like 600 x 1290 px.
 Those two sizes are safe and you won’t have to worry about your pins being truncated.

 What Makes a Pin Pretty?

-So now that we know what size to make our pins we need to figure out how to make them pretty.
+So now that we know what size to make our pins for our Pinterest strategy we need to figure out how to make them pretty.
 The best way to figure out what a pretty pin is to go to your Pinterest feed and look at other pins.
 Which ones catch your eye?

 An ugly pin can have a catchy headline and it will still catch your eye but a catchy headline and a pretty pin?
 That will be a totally pinnable pretty pin!
 I’m not telling you to copy other people’s pins.
-But you can get inspiration and use your own branded fonts and colors to make a beautiful pin.
+But you can get inspiration and use your own branded fonts and colors to make a beautiful pin for your Pinterest strategy.

 The best way to find color combos is to study color palettes.
 You can go to Lowes or Home Depot and take some paint swatches for inspiration.
-If you want to do some color research at home check out Color Combos.
+If you want to do some color research for your Pinterest strategy at home check out Color Combos.